 He was more touched than surprised, because he had always known that she was in love with him or imagined that she was in love with him.

 “Please get up, Marianne,” he said softly, bent down to her, and softly raised her head.
 He thought: of course there is hysteria in this, too.
 He cast a sideways glance at her dead father.
 I wonder if he can hear everything? he wondered.
 Maybe he isn’t really dead.
 Perhaps every man only seems dead the first few hours after he dies – ?
 He held Marianne in his arms but kept her a little away from him.
 Almost unthinkingly he planted a kiss on her forehead, an act which seemed a little ridiculous even to him.
 Fleetingly he remembered a novel he had read years ago in which a very young man, almost a boy, was seduced, in fact, raped, really, at his mother’s deathbed, by her best friend.

 Fridolin is at many points ridiculous in the story, but I think it is here that it’s really comic.
 Marianne is devastated in this scene, in great emotional need, and the ridiculous, self-centered Fridolin takes her plea as a statement of long-standing love, a compliment he desperately needs after his wife’s fantasy of infidelity.
-He follows this with an even more ridiculous one, a fantasy about the possibility that he might be sexually assaulted by this unbalanced woman, who simply wants a hug and words of comfort after the loss of her father.
+This delusion is followed with an even more ridiculous one, a fantasy about the possibility that he might be sexually assaulted by this unbalanced woman, who simply wants a hug and words of comfort after the loss of her father.